tung-nd/stormer/README.md

 in which each h5 file of name `{year}_{idx}.h5` contains the data for all variables of a specific time of the year.
 The time interval between two consecutive indices depends on the data frequence, which is 6 hours by default in WB2.

-Finally, we pre-compute the normalization constants for training Stormer.
-To do this, run
+We have provided the normalization constants pre-computed from 1979 to 2018 in [normalization_constants](https://github.com/tung-nd/stormer/tree/main/normalization_constants).
+If you want to compute the normalization constants using a different time period, run

 ```bash
 python stormer/data_preprocessing/compute_normalization.py \